Updated March 4th, 2021 – (Originally Posted February 16th, 2021)

 - Provides six fact-specific examples applying the factors.

-The publication of the proposed delay is in accordance with President Joseph Biden’s directive entitled “Regulatory Freeze Pending Review.”
+The final rule announcing the delay is in accordance with President Joseph Biden’s directive entitled “Regulatory Freeze Pending Review.”
 This memo, released on January 20th, 2021, instructed all federal agencies to freeze any regulations not in effect.
 The “freeze” would allow proper review and changes to occur.
-As of now, however, the independent contractor rule still has an effective date of March 8th, 2021.
-If the WHD does not change that date, employers should prepare for the rule to take effect on March 8.
+As of now, the Independent Contractor Final Rule has an effective date of May 7th, 2021.
+If the WHD does not change that date, employers should prepare for the rule to take effect on May 7.
 In the meantime, all covered employers should be following worker status regulations currently included in the FLSA.